- Steve Jungbluth

 Swimming & Diving Coaches

-Before his time in Gainesville, Jungbluth spent seven seasons directing Colgate to the top of the Patriot League.
-His women's squads won the league title in two of his last three seasons in Hamilton, N.Y, while every swimmer he recruited into the program achieved at least one personal-best time during the course of their careers.
-Jungbluth will work primarily with the sprint crew and breaststrokers, but will coach other areas as well.
+Before his time in Gainesville, Jungbluth spent seven seasons (2003-10) as the head coach at Colgate, where he led the Raiders to the top of the Patriot League.
+His women's squads won the league title in two of his last three seasons in Hamilton, N.Y, while every swimmer he recruited into the program achieved at least one personal-best time during the course of their career.

-Under Jungbluth’s tutelage in 2009-10, five Colgate women’s swimmers and divers were named to All-Patriot League first team, while two Colgate men’s swimmers garnered conference honors as well.
 In the 2008-09 season, his women's team cruised to its second consecutive conference crown and the second-highest point total ever generated in the three-day event.
-At that meet, Colgate captured titles in 14 of 18 swimming events; set 18 team records and 14 league and meet records.
-On the men's side, the Raiders gained ground on the Patriot League's top four and only finished four points out of fourth place.
-Four freshmen combined to shatter eight freshmen records.
-In the 2007-08 campaign, the Colgate women's team won the first Patriot League championship in program history.
-The Raiders placed a team-record 11 on the all-league teams, and six swimmers took home at least one gold medal as Colgate won five individual events and both medley relays.
+At that meet, Colgate won titles of 14 of 18 swimming events; set 18 team records and 14 meet records.
+In the 2007-08 campaign, the Raiders’ women's team won its first Patriot League championship in program history.
+Colgate had 11 individuals earn All-Conference honors and six take home take individual championships.

-Prior to taking over the Colgate program, Jungbluth served as assistant coach for three seasons at the Naval Academy.
-There, he produced nine Patriot League champions, six Patriot League record-setting performances, two Patriot League Championship Swimmers of the Meet and one team championship.
+Prior to taking over at Colgate, Jungbluth served as an assistant coach for three seasons at Navy.
+During his time there, he produced nine Patriot League champions, six Patriot League record-setting performances, two Patriot League Championship Swimmers of the Meet and one team championship.

-Before heading to Navy, Jungbluth served as an assistant coach and later interim head coach at Amherst (Mass.)
-College.
-As an assistant, he helped coach seven New England champions, 10 All-Americans and 13 honorable-mention All-Americans.
-In addition, the Jeffs broke 41 varsity and/or pool records, and the men's team posted a perfect 10-0 record during the 1995-96 season.
+Jungbluth began his coaching career as an assistant coach and later interim head coach at NCAA Division III Amherst College (Mass.).
+As an assistant at Amherst, he helped coach seven New England champions, 10 All-Americans and 13 honorable-mention All-Americans.
+In addition, the Jeffs broke 41 varsity and pool records during his tenure.
+The men's team posted a perfect 10-0 dual meet record during the 1995-96 season.

-Jungbluth earned a bachelor's degree in exercise science from the University of Massachusetts, Amherst in 1994 and a master's degree in exercise science, also from UMass, in 1997.
-He was a four-year letterwinner for the Minutemen, serving as co-captain during his senior season.
+Jungbluth earned a bachelor's degree in exercise science from the University of Massachusetts, Amherst, in 1994 and a master's degree in exercise science from UMass, in 1997.
+He was a four-year letterwinner for the Minutemen, serving as a co-captain during his senior season.

 The Steve Jungbluth File

-- Education: B.S. in Exercise Science, University of Massachusetts, 1994
+- B.S. in Exercise Science, University of Massachusetts, 1994

 - Assistant Coach/Interim Head Coach, Amherst (Mass.)
 College, 1995-98